Questions we get all the time.

 I’m raising my Series B or Series C — should I contact you?

-Unfortunately, we’re named First Round capital for a reason.
-If you’re raising your second, third or fourth round, consider one of the great VCs on this list of peer-ranked firms.
+Unfortunately, we’re named First Round for a reason.
+If you’re raising your third or fourth round, consider a later-stage firm that might be a better fit.

 How We Make Decisions